In a references list, the SVAC Dataset may be cited as follows:

 Post-conflict years are defined as the first five years after a conflict dyad was last active.
 The exception is when a dyad ends due to actors shifting sides (for example, a rebel group becomes the government).
 See the Codebook and User Guide for more details.

-The most recent version of the data (version 1.1) was released in November 2016.
-This version includes a number of minor changes that correct errors from the initial release.
-A major update is underway, which will extend the dataset to include 2010-2015.
+We released an updated version of the original SVAC dataset (version 1.1) in November 2016.
+This version included a number of minor changes that correct errors from the initial release.

 - Carey, Sabine, Neil Mitchell and Will Lowe.
 2013.
 “States, the Security Sector and the Monopoly of Violence: A New Database on Pro-Government Militias,” Journal of Peace Research 50(2): 249-258.